yedaysal/weather-app-infra/README.md

 After following above steps, the Nexus 3 instance should be accessible over HTTPS.

+### GKE Cluster Configuration Instructions

+Open a Terminal window and follow the steps below:

+- cd into `ansible` directory in the cloned local repository directory.
+- Run `ansible-vault edit group_vars/k8s/vault.yml` and:
+  - Change `docker_server` variable's value to the domain name created in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section.
+  - Change `docker_username` and `docker_password` variables's values to your Nexus 3 repository login credentials.
+- Make sure the current working directory is `ansible`, then run `ansible-playbook plays/k8s.yml` command.

 ### Application Code Repository Configuration Instructions

-The forked weather-app-api and weather-app-ui repositories in your Bitbucket workspace needs to be configured since they contain generic values (e.g., `CHANGEME`).
+The forked weather-app-api and weather-app-ui repositories in your GitHub account needs to be configured since they contain generic values (e.g., `CHANGEME`).

-To configure application code repositories in your Bitbucket workspace:
+To configure application code repositories in your GitHub account:

 - Change the `CHANGEME` values in the `Jenkinsfile` file to your Nexus 3 repository login credentials.
 - Change the `CHANGEME` value in the `k8s/deployment.yaml` file to the domain name registered in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section.
-- Go to *Repository settings -> WORKFLOW -> Webhooks* and click on **Add webhook** button.
+- Go to *Repository Settings -> Code and automation -> Webhooks* and click on **Add webhook** button.
 - On the opening page:
-  - Give a title to the webhook.
-  - Enter Jenkins hook URL in the **http://GCE_INSTANCE_IP_ADDRESS:8080/bitbucket-hook/** format to *URL* section.
+  - Enter Jenkins hook URL in the **http://GCE_INSTANCE_IP_ADDRESS:8080/github-webhook/** format to *Payload URL* section.
+  - Select **application/json** option in the *Content type* section.
-  - Enable **Skip certificate verification** option in the *SSL/TLS* section.
+  - Select **Just the push event** option in the *Which events would you like to trigger this webhook?* section.
-  - Select **Push** option in the *Triggers* section and click on **Save** button.
+  - Keep rest of the settings as they are and click on **Add webhook** button.

 ### Jenkins Configuration Instructions